canmet-energy/btap_batch/README.md

 cd btap_batch
 ```
 3. Set up your conda/python environment 'btap_batch'.
 This will download all required packages to your system.
-For those familiar with Ruby, this is similar to a Gemfile/Bundle environment.
+For those familiar with Ruby, this is similar to a Gemfile vendor/bundle environment.
 ```
-conda env create -f environment.yml
+conda env create --prefix ./env --file environment.yml
 ```
 4. Activate your conda environment.
+It should give you the command after step 3..
+Should look like this.
 ```
-conda activate btap_batch
+conda activate <path_to_your_environment
 ```

 ## QuickStart Command Line
 ### Parametric Analysis Local Machine